dbigham/TQQQ/EXPERIMENTS.md

 - **CAGR**: ~35.43% on CRM with 2x leverage (through 2025-09-19)

+## NVO2x - Novo Nordisk 2x Capped Sleeve
+Adapts the leveraged framework to Novo Nordisk (NVO) with a 2x synthetic sleeve while clamping the temperature anchors at 100% so the strategy never borrows beyond the product.
+Invoke with `--experiment NVO2X` (alias `NVO2x`).

+- **CAGR**: ~26.72% on NVO with 2x leverage (through 2025-09-19)

+## NVO2x.2 - Novo Nordisk 2x Optimised Sleeve
+Builds on NVO2x with a deeper parameter search that tilts the allocation curve, momentum gates, and rate taper to maximise simulated CAGR while retaining the 100% cap.
+Run via `--experiment NVO2X_2` (aliases `NVO2X.2`, `NVO2x.2`).

+- **CAGR**: ~27.24% on NVO with 2x leverage (through 2025-09-19)

 ## A2 – Cold Leverage Boost
 Adds a "cold leverage" rule that increases TQQQ exposure by 20% (capped at 120%) when market temperature is below 0.8, interest rates are under 5%, and the 22‑day return is